TimAnthonyAlexander/SudokuPHP/README.md

 ## Installation

-Just execute ``php terminal.php``
+For terminal interface, use ``composer terminal``.
+To start the frontend on 127.0.0.1:8000, use ``composer start-server``.

 ## Settings

-Change difficulty mode in terminal.php.
+Change difficulty mode in terminal.php or in the frontend ui.

 There is:
 - $mode = 0